-Mop the area regularly using warm water, travertine cleaner and a damp eCloth mop.
-Change the mop head every 30 square foot and replace with a clean one.
+Mop the area regularly using warm water, travertine cleaner, and a damp eCloth mop.
+Change the mop head every 30 square feet and replace it with a clean one.

 Dry the area thoroughly.

-A solution of soapy water can be used occasionally to clean your travertine tiles using a mind detergent, but it is not recommended for regular use, as it may cause a soap build-up if it is not rinsed off properly.
+You can occasionally use a soapy water solution to clean your travertine tiles using a mind detergent.
+Still, it is not recommended for regular use, as it may cause a soap build-up if you don’t rinse it off properly.

 - How to deep clean travertine floors.

 It is probably a good idea to call in professional help for a deep clean, as they have special equipment to remove the deepest ingrained dirt from your flooring.
-For more information on having your floors professionally deep cleaned read this post.
+Read this post for more information on having your floors professionally deep cleaned.

-I would say absolutely not, as stated above, bleach will damage your tiles if used regularly.
-If you insist on using bleach to clean travertine flooring, in my opinion, bleach will ruin the surface of the stone when used over a period of time, avoid it at all costs!
+I would say not.
+As stated above, bleach will damage your tiles if used regularly.
+If you insist on using bleach to clean travertine flooring, in my opinion, bleach will ruin the stone’s surface when used over a while.
+Avoid it at all costs!

 Streaks are caused by cleaner residue drying on the floor before you’ve had a chance to wipe it dry thoroughly.
 I prefer to use an E-cloth mop and work in small areas drying the clean floor tiles before moving further on.

-If you are familiar with my other cleaning related posts, you know I like a good old scrubbing brush and elbow grease to clean most areas rather than using fancy cleaners, this is especially true with travertine as it holds the water and dirt in all the nooks and crannies!
+If you are familiar with my other cleaning-related posts, you know I like a good old scrubbing brush and elbow grease to clean most areas rather than fancy cleaners.
+This is especially true with travertine as it holds the water and dirt in all the nooks and crannies!

-Some people do use a steam cleaner to clean their travertine floors with great success.
-Personally, I don’t use a steamer but people sometimes prefer to because they use much less water than a traditional mop.
+Some people use a steam cleaner to clean their travertine floors with great success.
+I don’t use a steamer, but people sometimes prefer to because they use much less water than a traditional mop.
 Again, I would proceed with caution!